umayyentur/TV-Series-Analysis/README.md

 # AI-Powered TV Series Analysis System

 ## Overview
 This project focuses on building an AI-powered NLP system to analyze TV series scripts using state-of-the-art natural language processing (NLP) models.
 The system incorporates multiple AI models, data scraping techniques, and a user-friendly interface powered by Gradio.
+The goal is to extract insights from TV series, including character relationships, recurring themes, and chatbot-based interactions.

 ## Features
 - **Text Classification**: Uses Hugging Face’s zero-shot classification model to identify key themes in a series.